rx-angular/rx-angular/apps/docs/docs/template/api/virtual-scrolling.md

 #### DynamicSizeVirtualScrollStrategy

-The `DynamicSizeVirtualScrollStrategy` is very similar to the `AutosizeVirtualScrollStrategy`.
+The `DynamicSizeVirtualScrollStrategy` is very similar to the `AutoSizeVirtualScrollStrategy`.
 Instead of hitting the DOM, it calculates the size based on a user provided function of type `(item: T) => number`.
-Because it doesn't have to interact with the DOM in order to position views, the `DynamicSizeVirtualScrollStrategy` has a better runtime performance compared to the `AutosizeVirtualScrollStrategy`.
+Because it doesn't have to interact with the DOM in order to position views, the `DynamicSizeVirtualScrollStrategy` has a better runtime performance compared to the `AutoSizeVirtualScrollStrategy`.

 This strategy is very useful for scenarios where you display different kind of templates, but already know the dimensions of them.